 The buprenorphine and naloxone in Suboxone each have a specific purpose:

-- Buprenorphine is a partial opioid agonist, which means it activates opioid receptors but not to the same degree as many other abused opioids such as heroin and prescription painkillers—meaning it imparts enough of an opioid’s effects to alleviate withdrawal and cravings without eliciting a pronounced, rewarding high.
+- Buprenorphine is a partial opioid agonist, which means it activates opioid receptors, but not to the same degree that many other abused opioids—such as heroin and prescription painkillers—do.
+This means that it imparts enough of an opioid’s effects to alleviate opiate withdrawal and cravings without eliciting a pronounced, rewarding high.
 This works to break the pattern of compulsive drug-seeking.

 - Naloxone, an opioid antagonist, is included in order to discourage people from injecting Suboxone to get high.
-If Suboxone is injected by an opioid-dependent individual, the naloxone in the drug will not only block the desired opioid high but could send the user into precipitated withdrawal.5
+If Suboxone is injected by an opioid-dependent individual, the naloxone in the drug will not only block the desired opioid high, but it could send the user into precipitated withdrawal.5